Showcase Terms And Conditions

 Award Categories

 There are four categories of awards offered to division winners.
 Continuing education scholarships, cash awards, prizes (tangible goods), iN Education hosted experiences or services, and Community donated experiences, goods, and services.
-We reserve the right to add other over the top special prize(s) that will sweeten the pot for participants who are looking for excitement.
+We reserve the right to add other over-the-top special prizes (s) that will sweeten the pot for participants who are looking for excitement.
 Announcements will be made through social media.

-Showcase winners
+Showcase Winners

 “Best in Show”